Vitamin D Deficiency | Why a lack of is Vitamin D Important

 Oh well, allow me to proceed and tell you more about Vitamin D deficiency.

-Why is Vitamin Important?
+Why is Vitamin D Important?

 • It is an immune system regulator and helps the immune system fight disorders like the common cold.

-• It plays a key role in maintaining cognitive functions where the word cognitive refers to awareness, perception, reasoning, and judgment.
+• It plays a key role in maintaining cognitive functions, where the word cognitive refers to awareness, perception, reasoning, and judgment.

 • I am sure that you would be happy to hear this!
 Vitamin D plays an important role in maintaining a healthy body weight, according to a study.